davidgundry/MathsForCS/_course/modular-arithmetic/modular-arithmetic.md

 permalink: /course/modular-arithmetic/
 ---

-In this section we will learn more about modular arithmetic, including how it interacts with addition, subtraction, multiplication and division.
+In this section we will learn more about **modular arithmetic**, including how it interacts with **addition, subtraction, multiplication and division**.
 These are mostly straightforward, except for division.
+We'll leave that one for later.

 Watch the video and then answer the questions below.

-## Ten-minute lecture
+## Twelve-minute video

-<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/X_f8upZKcKc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/aCkqf-HZfyU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can also view this video [on YouTube](https://youtu.be/X_f8upZKcKc)
+You can also view this video [on YouTube](https://youtu.be/aCkqf-HZfyU)

 ---

 ## Key Points

+* Modlar arithmatic applies to integers.
+For example, arithmatic modulo 4 just uses the numbers `{0, 1, 2, 3}`
-* Moduar arithmetic introduces the "congruance" relation.
+* Moduar arithmetic introduces the **congruance** relation.
 It is written using a triple equals symbol `≡`.
-* Numbers are congruant modulo `n`, if after finding their modulus with `n`, you get the same answer.
-For example `1` and `7` are congruant modulo `6`
+* Numbers are **congruant modulo `n`**, if after finding their modulus with `n`, you get the same answer.
+For example `1` and `7` are congruant modulo 6, and `13` and `23` are congruant modulo 10.

 ### Properties of Relations